itsmemada/itsmemada/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Ace Design
-- 🌱 I’m currently learning nodejs
+- 🌱 I’m currently learning nestjs
 - 👯 I’m looking to collaborate on any open-source project
 - 🤔 I’m looking for help with starting my it career
 - 💬 Ask me about anything really